Medical Imaging Sciences/Sonography

 Train to become a clinical laboratory scientist, performing diagnostic tests that are vital to patient care in hospitals and medical labs.

 Ready to take the next step?
-Request more information or start your application today and discover where a Bachelor of Science in Medical Imaging Sciences from Georgian Court University can take you.
+Request more information or start your application today and discover where a Degree in Medical Imaging Sciences from Georgian Court University can take you.

 Have questions?
 Contact us